 Doesn't it always seem like you just can't lose those last 5-10 pounds?

 In a New Years Resolutions survey, only 9.2% of people felt like they were successful in achieving their goals.
-As fitness coaches this wasn't surprising to us, and Dan offered up some thoughtful reasons as to why so many people feel unfulfilled in their fitness.
+As fitness coaches this wasn't surprising to us.

 People have even gone so far as to promote themselves as "doctors" or "medical professionals," when they really have no legitimate claim to those titles (or the Iron Throne, but that's probably a discussion for another day).
 All the same however, they seem to be getting away with promoting supplements and diets in spite of a clear lack of legitimate scientific evidence backing their lofty claims.
 For example, things like green coffee bean extract and the alkaline diet don't exactly live up to their purported benefits.